-o) Illegal Substance
+n) Illegal Substance

-- i) Use, possession, sale, manufacturing or distribution of illegal substances and other controlled substances or drug paraphernalia except as expressly permitted by law. - ii) Illegally obtained prescription drugs - iii) Failure to appear for a College mandated drug test. - p) Failing to Report
+- i) Use, possession, sale, manufacturing, distribution, or intention to distribute illegal substances and other controlled substances or drug paraphernalia except as expressly permitted by law. - ii) Illegally obtained prescription drugs - iii) Failure to appear for a College mandated drug test.

+o) Failing to Report

-- i) Knowing or having the reasonable ability to know of any action that presents or presented a clear and present danger to self or others, causes physical harm to others, or damage and/or destruction of property. - q) Vehicle Operations - i) Reckless driving of or reckless activities with a vehicle on campus. - ii) Disregarding Campus Safety officer's or college official's traffic control directions. - iii) Excessive or severe parking/traffic citations
+i) Knowing or having the reasonable ability to know of any action that presents or presented a clear and present danger to self or others, causes physical harm to others, or damage and/or destruction of property.

+p) Vehicle Operations

+- i) Reckless driving of, or reckless activities with, a vehicle on campus. - ii) Disregarding Campus Safety officer's or college official's traffic control directions. - iii) Excessive or severe parking/traffic citations